jhpyle/docassemble/_docs/objects.md

 whether or not it should ask the browser for the user's GPS coordinates the next time a question is posed to the user.
-If [`track_location`] is `True`, **docassemble** will ask the browser to provide the information, and if it receives it, it will store it in the [special variable] [`current_info`].
+If [`track_location`] is `True`, **docassemble** will ask the browser to provide the information, and if it receives it, it will make it available for retrieval through the [`user_lat_lon()`] function.

-The `.status()` method looks in [`current_info`] to see if a latitude and longitude were provided by the browser, or in the alternative that an error message was provided, such as "the user refused to share the information," or "this device cannot determine the user's location."
+The `.status()` method looks to see if a latitude and longitude were provided by the browser, or in the alternative that an error message was provided, such as "the user refused to share the information," or "this device cannot determine the user's location."
 If the latitude and longitude information is conveyed, `.status()` stores the information in `user.location.latitude` and `user.location.longitude`.
 The `.status()` method returns `False` in these situations, which means "we already asked for the latitude and longitude and got a response, so there is no longer any need for the browser to keep asking for it."
 Otherwise, it returns `True`, which means "the browser has not yet been asked for the location information, so let's ask it."

 # Classes for currency